artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 # 🚧 Lessons learned from end-to-end testing with TestCafe

-This is a deep dive into workflow with TestCafe, overview of pain points, proposed solutions, and clarification of things which are missing or insufficiently described in the documentation.
+This is a deep dive into the workflow with TestCafe, an overview of pain points, proposed solutions, and clarification of things that are missing or insufficiently described in the documentation.

 Contents: